Grendel61/ros-visualization/README.md

 * The default username and password in container is ros:ros

 ## Using Gazebo
+Gazebo is a 3D dynamic simulator with the ability to accurately and efficiently simulate populations of robots in complex indoor and outdoor environments.
+While similar to game engines, Gazebo offers physics simulation at a much higher degree of fidelity, a suite of sensors, and interfaces for both users and programs.
 - Start the ros-visualization container with a `docker run` (see above)
 - Start a terminal window from within the Container.
 - Enter on the command line `gazebo`
 - Follow the [Gazebo tutorials](http://gazebosim.org/tutorials?cat=get_started)
 ## Using MoveIt
+Easy-to-use robotics manipulation platform for developing applications, evaluating designs, and building integrated products
 - Start the ros-visualization container with a `docker run` (see above)
 - Start a terminal window from within the Container.
 - Enter on the command line `roslaunch panda_moveit_config demo.launch rviz_tutorial:=true`